samuelwilliams413/samuelwilliams413.github.io/digi/index.md

 # 2019/11/9-13

 - [x] Recover TX54
-- [ ] Stop the thing were we have lots of untested tests
+- [x] Stop the thing were we have lots of untested tests
-- [ ] Get a IX20
-- [ ] Single point of definition for device
+- [x] Single point of definition for device

 # 2019/11/2-6